mtozzo/achievers-api-tutorial/tutorial/step8.md

   }
 ```

-Now we'll update the `Recipient` component.
+Update the `Recipient` component.

 ###### src/Recipient.js

-We'll tap into the existing change handling function to set `this.prop`:
+Tap into the existing change handling function to set `this.prop`:

 ```diff
   handleRecipientsChange(e, { value }) {